SwimmingHoles.info logo

 TYPE River

-DESCRIPTION Swimming hole in a pool in a park at bottom of dam, pretty dependable water flow released by dam.
+DESCRIPTION Swimming hole in a park at bottom of dam, pretty dependable water flow released by dam.
 Very large rocks, some flat to sunbathe on, some to slide down.
+Canoe launch, picnicking and restrooms.
 This is an old dam, formerly used by a textile mill, now used by the power company to generate electricity.
-The flow level is sometimes low, when the power company diverts more water into their turbines.
-The approach to this place is pretty obscure and via a muddy road at times, but it is now a park so maybe easier to find.
+The flow level is sometimes low (as in some of our photos), when the power company diverts more water into their turbines.
+Now a park, it is well signed and easy to find.
 SNAKE ALERT.

 SANCTION Unofficial